max-tillberg/ICE-Bridge/README.md

 - The 3D import can be quite slow and uses a lot of memory, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
 - Do not import too large shading external objects since this will affect shading calculations.
 Try to simplify external objects if possible.
+- For best performance, use fixed output of 0.5 hours and use custom simulation in IDA ICE.